Ennugi: Associations with other deities

 The goddess Nanibgal was regarded as Ennugi's wife.
 This theonym was often treated as an epithet or alternate name of Nisaba.
 However, at some point it came to designate a separate deity.
 In most god lists Nanibgal appears separately from Nisaba, which indicates they were understood as two separate deities, but there is presently no evidence that she was worshiped independently from the latter.
 She and Ennugi also appear separately from Nisaba and Haya in an incantation.
 Only a single example of a theophoric name invoking her, Ur-Nanibgal (an ensi of Nippur), is known.
 According to An = Anum, Nanibgal fulfilled the same role in Ninlil's court as Ennugi did in Enlil's.

 In the incantation series Šurpu, Ennugi appears alongside Mandanu, a god regarded as the guzalû of Marduk.

 The god Gā'u could be referred to as the shepherd of Ennugi, though he also appears in association with Suen.
 Richard L. Litke tentatively proposed that this might indicate the existence of a tradition in which his two masters were identified with each other on this basis.
 However, according to other authors this should be considered a "mere curiosity."
 Wilfred G. Lambert went as far as suggesting the reading "shepherd of Ennugi" might be erroneous.

-Jeremy Black and Anthony Green proposed that Ennugi might have been considered analogous to Gugalanna, the husband of Ereshkigal, because the latter's name can be translated as "canal inspector of An."
+Jeremy Black and Anthony Green proposed that Ennugi might have been considered analogous to Gugalanna, the husband of Ereshkigal, because the latter's name can be translated as "canal inspector of An".
 However, the use of the similar epithet gugallu to refer to Ennugi might be a scribal error.
 It is possible that in reality the term gallȗ is meant, in this context to be understood as a designation of an officer of the divine assembly.

 Worship

-It was formerly believed that Ennugi first appears in an offering list from the Ur III period, but according to Marcos Such-Gutiérrez a single theophoric name invoking him, Ur-Ennugi, is already present in a text from Adab from the Old Akkadian period.
+It was formerly believed that Ennugi first appears in an offering list from the Ur III period, but according to Manfred Krebernik and Jan Lisman he was already worshiped in the Early Dynastic period under a longer form of his name, Enlunugid.
+In the Zame Hymns, this deity appears in association with Umma.
+Marcos Such-Gutiérrez additionally notes a single theophoric name invoking Ennugi, Ur-Ennugi, is already present in a text from Adab from the Old Akkadian period.

 Shulgi built a temple dedicated to Ennugi in Nippur, according to Douglas Frayne possibly to be identified with the Erabriri known from later sources, such as the Canonical Temple List.
 Andrew R. George notes that this ceremonial name can be translated as "house of the shackle which holds in check," and also concludes that it was likely located in Nippur.
 The temple of Mandanu in Babylon bore the same name, possibly due to him fulfilling an analogous position in the court of Marduk as Ennugi did in Enlil's.
 Another temple dedicated to him was the Erabšaša, "house which snaps the shackle," whose location is unknown.
 He is also attested in a brick inscription from Ur.